Longtime Indians pitching staff member Charles Nagy is born in Bridgeport, Connecticut.

 Nagy was a member of the Indians roster from 1990 to 2002, winning 129 games.
 He posted winning records in 1992 and in a six-year span from 1994 to 1999.

 After becoming a free agent following the 2002 season, he signed with the San Diego Padres, pitching a half season with the club.
 After his playing career, he has worked as a minor league pitching coach and has held the same position with the Arizona Diamondbacks and Los Angeles Angels.
-He also worked as a Special Assistant to Player Development for the Indians in 2015.
+He worked as a Special Assistant to Player Development for the Indians in 2015 and returned to the Angels as their pitching coach in November of 2015 through the 2018 season.